sectasy0/zcached/commands.md

 **Available since**: 1.0.0\
 **Time complexity**: O(1)

-Return the Unix timestamp of the last DB save executed with success.
+Returns the Unix timestamp of the last DB save executed with success.
 If there was no successful save, then the server returns `0`.
 Because of this, the operation never fails.